corbinvweiss/Compiler/README.md

 make clean
 ```

-Right now the parser can only handle a main function, and only outputs "OK" or "syntax error".
+The parser can handle up to what is included in test.ri.